timsinashok/oh-my-latex/README.md

 - **Text to LaTeX Conversion**: Convert plain text to LaTeX format
 - **Append to existing latex**: Converted latex can be appended to pre-existing latex code
-- **Cursor Position Support**: Insert LaTeX at cursor position in editor
+- **Cursor Position Support**: Insert LaTeX at the cursor position in the editor
 - **Copy to Clipboard**: Easily copy the generated LaTeX code
 - **Error Handling**: Clear error messages for failed conversions
 - **Loading States**: Visual feedback during conversion process